TheOdinProject/curriculum/nodeJS/express/controllers.md

 };
 ```

 In this example, the `getUserById` function is a controller that handles a specific action related to retrieving a user by their ID.
+You'll use this controller by importing it into file where routes are defined, and using it like so `router.get("/user/:id", getUserById)`.
 Let's break down what's happening in this controller:

 1. The controller extracts the userId from the request parameters (`req.params.id`).
 This assumes that the parameter is defined with a route, such as `/users/:id`.
 1. It then invokes a database query function `someDBQueryToGetUser` to retrieve the user data based on the userId.